News / History Page

 in Kidderminster.
 Clifford himself was present to enjoy

-Derek Thomas, Terry Clarke, terry Edwards, Bev plus a
+Derek Thomas, Terry Clarke, Ken Wright, Terry Edwards, Bev

-couple of Bev's band mates Harry Rowlands and Brian Godwin
+plus a couple of Bev's band mates Harry Rowlands and Brian

-Two more Robert Plant / Bev Pegg gigs at Bewdly followed
+Two more Robert Plant / Bev Pegg gigs at Bewdley followed

 in 1998 and 1999, the latter being one of, if not the